fstachura/website/README.md

 * kernel hang during boot - see notes/linux-bisect-unaligned-access, unaligned_access.patch, check_unaligned_access_all_cpus is either too slow, or causes a hang
 * kernel hang after boot - see tinyemu/riscv_machine.c:649, notes/linux-bisect-mm-hang, linux probably started overwriting firmware, fixed by adding more memory to reserved-memory in dtb
 * system hang after boot - some applications were waiting for higher entropy, fixed after adding haveged to system from buildroot
-* sleep hangs, time does not progress - fixed by implementing rdtime csr read in emulator. probably should've been handled by bbl/pk, but for some reason isn't
+* sleep hangs, time does not progress - fixed by implementing rdtime csr read in emulator. probably should've been handled by bbl/pk, but for some reason isn't. clock is still too slow, but at least it progresses
 * emscripten issues - `-O0` adds asserts, js functions called from c needed `__sig` entries

 # setup notes (WIP)